How to Feedback: You’ve Got To Get It To Give It

 Reflection Questions

-1. In what ways do you resist getting feedback?
-What makes getting feedback challenging for you?
+1. What makes getting feedback challenging for you?

 2. What may prevent others from giving you feedback?